stevetarver/excel-as-json/README.md

 with more complex structure seem more naturally presented as column oriented sheets.
-Doesn't really matter which orientation you use, the module allows you to speciy a row or column orientation; basically, where your key row is located: row 0 or column 0.
+Doesn't really matter which orientation you use, the module allows you to speciy a row or column orientation; basically, where your keys are located: row 0 or column 0.

 Keys and values:

-* Row/column 0 contains JSON element key paths
+* Row or column 0 contains JSON key paths
 * Remaining rows/columns contain values for those keys
 * Multiple value rows/columns represent multiple objects stored as a list
 * Within an object, lists of objects have keys like phones[1].type
 * Within an object, flat lists have keys like aliases[]

+### Examples

 A simple, row oriented key